Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 ]
 ```

--   "`flipbook_texture`" is the path to your texture file, which is named "`flashing_flipbook`" in this scenario.
+-   `"flipbook_texture"` is the path to your texture file, which is named `"flashing_flipbook"` in this scenario.
--   "`atlas_tile`" is the shortname definition.
-As you know, we already applied "`flashing`" texture shortname to the `wiki:flashing` block in RPblocks.json`.
+-   `"atlas_tile"` is the shortname definition.
+As you know, we already applied `"flashing"` texture shortname to the `wiki:flashing` block in `RP/blocks.json`.
--   "`ticks_per_frame`" defines how quickly the different textures will fade into the block, in other words, the speed of the animation.
+-   `"ticks_per_frame"` defines how quickly the different textures will fade into the block, in other words, the speed of the animation.

 A **flipbook texture** file is created like this: